SamanthaGitHub/Python-Code-Summary/README.md

 ```

 ### Read
-I developed two views functions, one that displays all items in the database on a details template and another to display all the information about that item.
+To view an item, I developed two functions; one that displays all items in the database on a details template and another to display all the information about a particular item.

 ```
 def traveljapan_places(request):